 The Committee annually reviews the base salaries of the CEO and all other executive officers of the Company.
-The Compensation Committee believes that the Company's executive officers, including those shown in the Summary Compensation Table on page 14 (the "Named Officers") have been largely responsible for the Company's past successes, for developing and implementing the Company's current program of consolidating and restructuring operations to achieve significant cost reductions and production and engineering improvements, and for achieving and maintaining the Company's position at the forefront of technical innovation in the area of the Company's operations.
+The Compensation Committee believes that the Company's executive officers, including those shown in the Summary Compensation Table on page 14 (the "Named Officers") have been largely responsible for the Company's past successes, for developing and implementing the Company's program of consolidating and restructuring operations to achieve significant cost reductions and production and engineering improvements, and for achieving and maintaining the Company's position at the forefront of technical innovation in the area of the Company's operations.
 A base salary for each executive is determined on the basis of such factors as: levels of responsibility; experience and expertise; evaluations of individual performance; contributions to the overall performance of the Company; time and experience with the Company; internal compensation equity; external pay practices for comparable companies, and; existing base salary relative to position value.

-In determining a base salary for Mr. Bloch, the Compensation Committee took into account base salaries for chief executive officers at companies of comparable size and complexity, both public and private, as well as its assessment of Mr. Bloch's individual performance, and his contribution to the Company's past growth and accomplishments as well as contributions which it is anticipated will be made by Mr. Bloch in the future.
-In reviewing Mr. Bloch's compensation for fiscal 1994 and fiscal 1995, the Committee took into account the proposed current and anticipated future changes in government spending policies for defense and military applications, which have always constituted the bulk of the Company's business, and Mr. Bloch's leadership and contributions to the Company's responses to such changes.
+In determining a base salary for Mr. Bloch, the Compensation Committee took into account base salaries for senior officers at companies of comparable size and complexity, both public and private, as well as its assessment of Mr. Bloch's individual performance, and his contribution to the Company's past growth and accomplishments as well as contributions which it is anticipated will be made by Mr. Bloch in the future.
+In reviewing Mr. Bloch's compensation for fiscal 1995 and fiscal 1996, the Committee took into account the proposed current and anticipated future changes in government spending policies for defense and military applications, which have always constituted the bulk of the Company's business, and Mr. Bloch's leadership and contributions to the Company's responses to such changes.
 These include the Company's restructuring and redirection towards a more efficient and diversified application of its technologies and operations.
-In this regard, the Committee recognized Mr. Bloch's untiring efforts in developing new, non-military technology applications, markets and marketing programs which the Committee believes will help to position the Company to compete more effectively in commercial as well as military markets.
-While the Committee was cognizant of the recent decline in the Company's results of operations, it took into consideration the special circumstances which have contributed to such decline.
-These circumstances include, among other things, a charge against operations of \$5,400,000 incurred in connection with the consolidation of the Company's east and west coast operations, investments in manufacturing and technological improvements instituted and developed by the Company under Mr. Bloch's leadership, a write down of \$4,400,000 to more accurately reflect the net realizable value of inventory, and continued significant investments in research and development focused on the development of commercial products.
-While the foregoing have had a negative impact on the Company's results for the past several years, the Committee believes that the underlying changes which they represent should have a positive effect on future results of operations.
+In this regard, the Committee recognized $\ensuremath{\mathsf{Mr}}$. untiring efforts in developing new, non-military technology Bloch's applications, markets and marketing programs which the Committee believes will help to position the Company to compete more effectively in commercial as well as military markets.
+The Committee noted that in fiscal 1996 revenues had increased and an operating profit had been realized for the first time in four years, after charges to earnings of over \$1 million for inventory and bad debts reserves and incentive compensation accruals.
+Continuing investment in research and development for commercial products under Mr. Bloch's leadership was highlighted as the principle reason for the marked improvement in the past year's results.
 It should be noted that the base salary for Mr. Bloch was determined at a time when he was the chief executive officer and whose resignation as such in December 1993 was wholly unanticipated.
-However, the members of the Compensation Committee did not believe that this change in his managerial status would reduce the value of his overall contribution to the company because the consequent reallocation of his time would result in at least comparable value to the Company.
+However, the members of the Compensation Committee did not believe that this change in his managerial status would reduce the value of his overall contribution to the Company because the consequent reallocation of his time would result in at least comparable value to the Company.